 - Choose your own horse and don’t rely too much on the herders and especially interpreters.

 Q: The derby is notoriously expensive.
-How did you come up with the money to pay for the derby?
+How much did the Mongol Derby cost you?
+And how did you come up with the money to pay for it?

 I just saved money through working hard.